kebman/kebman.github.io/sign-git-commits/How To Update Your GitHub Public Key.md

 	- Finally click `Add SSH Key` (green button below)

 # Generate Your Own Key
 In order to do the above, you need to have already generated your own public key.
-If you haven, then see this guide: [Generate SSH Key Pair For Git](Generate SSH Key Pair For Git.md)
+If you haven't, then see this guide: [Generate SSH Key Pair For Git](Generate SSH Key Pair For Git.md)